-If you're a refinancing owner occupier and apply for the Bank of Melbourne Advantage with fixed or variable rate home loan, Bank of Melbourne will give you $1,500 cashback to help you with the costs of switching.
+If you're a refinancing owner occupier or investor applying for a Bank of Melbourne Advantage home loan, Bank of Melbourne will give you $1,500 cashback to help you with the costs of switching.

 Your loan must be over $250,000 and be refinanced from any lender except St.George, Westpac, BankSA, Bank of Melbourne and RAMS.

 For a limited time you can also save 0.90% p.a. off standard variable rate Advantage Package home loans over $750,000 or more.

 Compare home loans from the Bank of Melbourne

 Home loans offered by Bank of Melbourne

 The Advantage Package is a package deal for your home loan, credit card and transaction account.
 Grouping your financial products together can help you save money, and you can get a discounted interest rate if you borrow more than a set minimum amount.